openhab/openhab-docs/_addons_bindings/zigbee/org.openhab.binding.zigbee/README.md

 # ZigBee Binding

 The ZigBee binding supports an interface to a wireless ZigBee home automation network and allows ZigBee devices from numerous manufacturers to be used without a system specific gateway.
+It should be compatible with a broad range of devices that implement and meet the Zigbee standards including lights, alarms, switches, sensors, etc.

 ## Supported Things